Sravya112/Airbnb-project/README.md

-It is clone of Airbnb.
+It is a clone of Airbnb.